 Joseph Pedott, now in his 80s and a San Francisco resident and native Chicagoan, is the man behind the Chia Pet.
-He runs Joseph Enterprises, a company that has not only marketed the Chia Pet, but also The Clapper—two products that are now memorialized at the Smithsonian.
+He was the founder of Joseph Enterprises, a company that has not only marketed the Chia Pet, but also The Clapper—another iconic product that is memorialized at the Smithsonian.

 The Early Days

 A graduate of the University of Illinois, Pedott moved to San Francisco in the late 60s to launch an advertising agency.
 He was in search of a product to market and on a trip back home to Chicago, bumped into a man who was the head of sales for a popular drug store chain.